ThomasBarr3/NC-Port-Spammer/README.md

-nc_port_spammer
+## nc_port_spammer.sh

-This bash script uses netcat to send a specified message along with a range of numbers, targeting a given IP address and port.
+This Bash script leverages `netcat` (nc) to send a user-defined message and number sequence repeatedly to a specified IP address and port.
+It can be a helpful tool for testing network services or participating in Capture the Flag (CTF) challenges like OverTheWire's Bandit.

-Useful for OverTheWire's Bandit CTF.

--How to Use-
+## Usage

+Here's how to utilize this script:

-Save the script as nc_port_spammer.sh
+1. **Save the Script:** Save the script's content as `nc_port_spammer.sh`.

-Make the script executable with chmod +x nc_port_spammer.sh
+2. **Make it Executable:** Grant the script execution permission using `chmod +x nc_port_spammer.sh`.

-Run the script with ./nc_port_spammer.sh
+3. **Run the Script:** Execute the script with `./nc_port_spammer.sh`.

-Upon running the script, the user is prompted for the following inputs:
+The script will interactively prompt you for the following information:

-Enter the start number: This is the starting number in the range of numbers to send the message to.
+- **Start Number:** The starting value in the range of numbers to send.

-Enter the end number: This is the ending number in the range of numbers to send the message to.
+- **End Number:** The ending value in the range of numbers to send.

-Enter the text string: This is the message you want to send.
+- **Text String:** The message you want to transmit.

-Enter the IP address: This is the IP address of the server you want to target.

-Enter the port number: This is the port number of the server you want to target.
+- **IP Address:** The target server's IP address.
+- **Port Number:** The target server's port number.

-Enter the file name: This is the name of the file where you want to save any responses received from the server.
-The script will prevent you from overwriting existing files with the same name.
+- **File Name:** The desired filename to store any responses received from the server (prevents overwriting existing files).

-Output:
+## Output

+The script provides informative output during execution:

+- It displays each message sent along with its corresponding number for tracking purposes.
+- Upon completion, it displays "Spam complete!" to signal successful execution.
-The script will first display each message being sent along with its corresponding number.
-After sending all messages, it will show "Spam complete!" once finished.
-The script will also write the last 5 lines of the output file to the console.
+- Finally, it displays the last five lines of the output file (if created) on the console.

+## Important Note

+**This script is intended for educational or testing purposes only.** Sending unsolicited messages to servers can be considered denial-of-service (DoS) behavior.
+Please use this script responsibly and ethically.

+**Consideration for CTFs:**

+- While this script might be useful for specific CTF challenges, it's crucial to adhere to the competition's rules and regulations.
+Some CTFs might prohibit automated tools.